Privacy Notice

 Cost Structure

 The cost implications of participatory approaches vary considerably.
 There are unavoidable costs associated with administrative staff and other supporting resources dedicated to supporting the engagement process.
 Face-to-face interaction is characterised as a more expensive venture because of the expense associated with organisational, recruitment, and hosting costs, e.g., the costs associated with the use of hosting spaces, office supplies, promotional activities and consumables including transportation.
-The cost of online communication is expected to be significantly lower, but consideration must be extended to the size, features, essential product plan and other platform development necessities as well the required human resource.
+The cost of online communication is expected to be significantly lower, but consideration must be extended to the size, features, essential product plan and other platform development necessities as well as the required human resources.
 The figure below provides an idea of the average costs associated with different modes of engagement.

 Costs related to the different modes of engagement (Cuau, C., 2019); (Citizen Lab, 2016)